 How will this work?

-Once we launch registration in the fall, all BJ members will have a chance to sign up for a Shabbat Havurah of their choosing, based on their interests.
-We will finalize the havurot in October, and then the havurah leaders will work with their members to schedule gatherings and begin celebrating Shabbat together!
-(Based on the number of participants who sign up for each Shabbat Havurah, the nature of the Havurah, or other factors, we may need to consolidate or tweak havurot).
+We will launch registration in September, giving all BJ members a chance to sign up for a Shabbat Havurah of their choosing.
+Havurot will be finalized by the end of October, and then the havurah leaders will work with their members to schedule gatherings and begin celebrating Shabbat together.
+(Based on the number of participants who sign up for each Shabbat Havurah, the nature of the havurah, or other factors, we may need to consolidate or tweak havurot.)

 What’s the role of the havurah leader?